jcourtois/ac-chef-tutorial/README.md

 Make sure your test fails on an unconverged instance and succeed after the cookbook is applied!

 ### Exercise 3: Install Bundler
 Extend `default.rb` so that it installs the gem 'bundler' on the VM.
 Hint: look at the rbenv cookbook docs.
-When you are ready, converge your instance.

-Converge your instance and see if the test you wrote succeeds.
+When you are ready, converge your instance and see if the test you wrote succeeds.

 Now login, and try running `bundle install` in the minions directory.
 Were you successful?
 If not, keep trying!

 ### Verify app is running
 When you have successfully installed Minion's dependencies try starting the app again.
 If it starts successfully you should see the following message